britaneeelizabeth/ed/_texts/DaisyMillerPlay.md

 Won’t he catch it when he arrives? <i>(They pass into the hotel, the waiter leading the way.)</i>

-<p align="center"SCENE THIRD.
-Eugenio, then Winterbourne and the waiter.
-<br><i>Eugenio comes out of the hotel, then looks about him and begins to call.
-He is without his hat and satchel.</i><.p>
+<p align="center">SCENE THIRD.
+Eugenio, then Winterbourne and the waiter. <br><i>Eugenio comes out of the hotel, then looks about him and begins to call.
+He is without his hat and satchel.</i></p>

 EUGENIO.
 Meester Randolph!
 Meester Randolph!
 Confound that infernal child — it’s the fifth time this morning that I’ve